malloydata/malloy/docs/_src/language/basic.md

 ```

 Next, we'll use the output of that query as the input to another, where we determine which counties have the highest
-percentage of airports compared to the whole state.
+percentage of airports compared to the whole state, taking advantage of the nested structure of the data to to so.

 ```malloy
 --! {"isRunnable": true, "runMode": "auto", "source": "faa/airports.malloy", "size": "large"}